danrot/master-thesis/03_implementation.md

 }
 ```

-First of all the method will check if the `jcr:isCheckedOut` propertiy already
+First of all the method will check if the `jcr:isCheckedOut` property already
 exists.
 If it does it will assume that this method have already be called for
-this node, and it does not have to do anything.
+this node, and it does not have anything to do.
 Then the `VersionHistory` node
 is created, in which all the versioning information for this specific node is
 kept.
 The new node is added to the list of additional operations, so that it
 can be executed later together with all the other additional operations.